Gudivada: Demographics

-Government and Politics
+Government and politics

-Civic Administration
+Civic administration

 Gudivada municipality was constituted in the year 1937 as a "third grade municipality".
 It was upgraded to "special grade municipality" and is spread over an area of 12.67 km2 with 36 election wards.
-YSR Congress Party won the Gudivada municipal elections in 2014 and the present MLA is Kodali Sri Venkateswara Rao whereas the present chairman of the municipality is TBA.
+YSR Congress Party won the Gudivada municipal elections in 2014 and the present MLA is Venigandla Ramu whereas the present chairman of the municipality is TBA.
 The present municipal commissioner is TBA.

 Economy

 Agri based economy is the traditional base, consisting of Rice Mills, Tractor Trailer building and other supporting industries.
 Gudivada is a centre for service industries for the many villages around.
 The service industries range from Medical, Entertainment and General stores.
 For the last several decades, Gudivada has transformed into a good educational hub for primary, secondary and higher schools.

 Transport

 Public transport

 The primary modes of intra-city public transport are auto rickshaws and taxis.
 Apart from these, other means of transport are cars, motorcycles, cycle rickshaws, and bicycles.
 The Gudivada bus station and Gudivada Junction railway station are the major transport infrastructure for road and rail transport.